 READ MOREChange: sudden or slow

 Understanding the change, and being able to meaningfully observe the change, will increase our ability to adapt suitably to the change.
 Which is one of the keys to survival.
+Change sudden or slow.
 Sudden changes are dramatic.
 Slow change occurs insidiously.
 How do we observe the different types of change?
-As managers and leaders, we are often trained in, […]
+As managers and leaders, we […]

 READ MORE- 1